Running Sample Apps for the Native SDK for iOS/tvOS

 • Xcode using a physical device connected to your computer

-• The device must have iOS version 9.0 or later
+• The device must run iOS 14 or later (tvOS 15 or later for tvOS samples).

 To run a sample app, follow these steps: